50 Worked Examples: Units, Conversion Factors & Dimensional Analysis

 For to be dimensionless, then

-, so the third
+By inspection and , so the third product is

 so

-which is a form of non-dimensional force.
+which is a form of dimensionless force or force coefficient.

 or

-are units of time.
-Second, find a non-dimensional form for the time constant that is based on a characteristic flow velocity,
+where is the viscosity of the flow.
+First, verify that the primary dimensions of are units of time.
+Second, find a dimensionless form for the time constant based on a characteristic flow velocity, , and a characteristic length, .
+Comment on your result.
+Do you see anything interesting?

 so

-In implicit form then
+In implicit form, then

-so there will be 2
+Therefore, and again so there will be two products.

-Notice the base units of power are M L T
+Notice the base units of power are M L T.

 For the first product then